Modern detached ADU in a suburban Southern California neighborhood, tree-lined residential street, mid-century ranch

 Property-Tax Treatment: New APN, Separate Assessed Value, Prop 13 Basis

 If the seller originally constructed the ADU while owning the primary dwelling, the construction cost was added to the primary dwelling's assessed value as new construction under Revenue and Taxation Code § 70.
 When the ADU is later sold as a condo, the assessor removes that increment from the primary dwelling's roll value and establishes it as the ADU's new base year value at the sale price.
-The net effect is that the combined assessed value of the two units post-sale may be higher or lower than the pre-sale single-parcel value, depending on the sale price relative to the construction cost.
+The net result is that the combined assessed value of the two units post-sale may be higher or lower than the pre-sale single-parcel value, depending on the sale price relative to the construction cost.

 AB 1482 Rent Control Interaction: Does the New Owner Get the Exemption?

-• Single-family home exemption (Civil Code § 1946.2(e)(2)(A)) — the ADU is a detached single-family residence, and the owner is a natural person (not a corporation, LLC, or REIT).
+• Single-family home exemption (Civil Code § 1946.2(e)(2)(A)): the ADU is a detached single-family residence, and the owner is a natural person (not a corporation, LLC, or REIT).
 This exemption sunsets if the property is later sold to a corporate entity.

-• Duplex exemption (Civil Code § 1946.2(e)(2)(B)) — the owner occupies one of the two units as a primary residence.
+• Duplex exemption (Civil Code § 1946.2(e)(2)(B)): the owner occupies one of the two units as a primary residence.
 If the ADU buyer lives in the ADU and rents out the primary dwelling (or vice versa), the exemption applies.

 Coastal Zone Overlay: CCC Review and LCP Conformance